coderdost/MERN-ecommerce/README.md

 # Instructions

-### for front-end only code which has not APIs use 'front-end' branch
+### for front-end only code, which has no APIs, use 'front-end' branch

 ``` git checkout front-end```